-The term 'Follow-On Public Offer (FPO)' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Follow-On Public Offer (FPO)' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Follow-On Public Offer is also known by its official acronym FPO.
 This occurs when a public company which is already listed on a stock market exchange issues additional shares to investors.
 Such FPOs are useful and practical for those firms which wish to raise extra equity capital from the capital markets via stock issues.
 These methods are popular with publically traded corporations.